aprsworld/wsBroadcast-WebClient/README.md

 ### method

 This configuration option allows you to force an underlying method to be used for testing purposes.
 It really should never be used in production code.
-The options are 'WebSocket', 'MozWebSocket', 'FlashWebSocket', 'AJAX', and 'Fail'.
+The options are 'WebSocket', 'MozWebSocket', 'AJAX', and 'Fail'.

 ---
 Copyright (C) APRS World, LLC.
 2015